pontem-network/sp-docs/move_vm/compiler_&_toolset.md

 ## Dove

-Dove is Move compiler and package manager.
-Using Dove you can create your own Move smart contract projects.
+Dove is a Move compiler and package manager.
+Using Dove you can create your own Move smart contract application.

-Let's create first project:
+Let's create your first project:

 ```sh
 dove new first_project --dialect pont  --address <address>